flashrom/flashrom/doc/classic_cli_manpage.rst

 The particular programmer implementation needs to support this feature, for it to work.
 If the requested chip select isn't available, flashrom will fail safely.

-More information about serprog is available in **serprog-protocol.txt** in the source distribution.
+More information about serprog is available in this document: :doc:`/supported_hw/supported_prog/serprog/serprog-protocol`.

 buspirate_spi programmer